jamessessford/jamessessford.com/source/_posts/leaving-windows.md

 section: content
 title: Leaving Windows
 date: 2019-12-07
-description: Leaving Windows to try Ubuntu
+description: A look at the reasons that got me to leave Windows and give Ubuntu a proper try.
 categories: [ubuntu, development]
 excerpt: A look at the reasons that got me to leave Windows and give Ubuntu a proper try.
 ---